 I love saving money by cooking dried beans – it’s just so much cheaper than canned beans.
-It also opens up a world of new bean varieties like these Instant Pot Refried Mayacoba Beans.
+It also opens up a world of new bean varieties like these Instant Pot Refried Mayocoba Beans.
 Who knew a little yellow bean could cook up so creamy?
-If you can’t find Mayacoba Beans just sub pintos or black beans.
+If you can’t find Mayocoba Beans just sub pintos or black beans.

 What are Mayacoba beans?

 These little yellow beans are an extra creamy, which makes them a perfect match for refried beans.
-You can also substitute them in recipes that call for cannellini beans too.
+You can also substitute Mayacoba beans in recipes that call for cannellini beans too.